carmine560/trading-assistant/README.md

          'center_open_1_minute_chart')]),
     # Show the 'Summary' window.
     ('show_window', '個別銘柄\\s.*\\(([1-9][\\dACDFGHJKLMNPRSTUWXY]\\d[\\dACDFGHJKLMNPRSTUWXY]5?)\\)'),
-    # Return the cursor to the previous position.
+    # Return the mouse pointer to the previous position.
     ('back_to',)
     # Check the 'Skip Confirmation Screen' checkbox if the current system time
     # is before ${HYPERSBI2:end_time}.